Water Rights Protection Act

-The bill was introduced into the United States House of Representatives during the 113th United States Congress.
+The bill was originally introduced into the United States House of Representatives during the 113th United States Congress, and has been repeatedly reintroduced during subsequent congressional terms into both the House and the United States Senate.
+The legislation has been supported by the ski industry and agribusiness interests, but strongly opposed by environmental and conservation groups.

 Background

 In 2012, a court ruled "in favor of the ski companies... that seizing the privately held water rights usurped state water law."
 However, the United States Forest Service decided to pursue a "new regulation to demand that water rights be transferred to the federal government as a condition for obtaining permits needed to operate 121 ski resorts that cross over federal lands."

 Provisions of the bill

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

 The Water Rights Protection Act would prohibit the Secretary of the Interior and the Secretary of Agriculture (USDA) from: (1) conditioning the issuance, renewal, amendment, or extension of any permit, approval, license, lease, allotment, easement, right-of-way, or other land use or occupancy agreement on the transfer of any water right directly to the United States, or any impairment in title, in whole or in part, granted or recognized under state law, by federal or state adjudication, decree, or other judgment, or pursuant to any interstate water compact; and (2) requiring any water user to apply for a water right in the name of the United States under state law as a condition of such a land use or occupancy agreement.

 The bill would state that nothing in this Act limits or expands any existing authority of the Secretaries to condition any permit, approval, license, lease, allotment, easement, right-of-way, or other land use or occupancy agreement on federal lands subject to their respective jurisdictions.